An easy guide to non-commodity costs & the energy triad period

 Introduced on 1st April 2010, the Feed-in-Tariffs scheme was designed by the government to promote the uptake of low-carbon and renewable energy generation.

-The scheme requires participating licensed electricity suppliers to make payments on electricity that’s degenerated and exported by accredited installations.
+The scheme requires participating licensed electricity suppliers to make payments on electricity that’s generated and exported by accredited installations.

-Eligible installation that uses one of these technology types can apply for the accreditation:
+Eligible installations that use one of these technology types can apply for the accreditation:

 - Wind